 (Pastor Renaut van der Riet and Gabe Forsythe, MosaicChurch)

-Governments in many countries are increasingly promoting a shift from traditional residential care to family, kinship, or community care for OVC.
-These shifts can create tension among competing priorities, such as swift implementation and child safety.
-This session will not focus on the merits of these policies, per se, but rather on how to maximize the good we can do for children amidst the opportunities and challenges these policies present.
-Brief presentations and collaborative discussion will explore key issues, including positive relations with government, NGO partnership, and new programs to expand one’s continuum of care – as well as other solution-oriented themes.
+Governments in many countries are increasingly promoting a shift from traditional residential care to family, kinship, or community care.
+These shifts can create real tension among competing priorities, such as swift implementation and child safety.
+This session will not focus on the merits of these policies, but rather on how to maximize the good we can do for children amidst the opportunities and challenges these policies present.
+Brief presentations and collaborative discussion will explore key issues, including positive relations with government, the local church, and expanding one’s continuum of care – as well as other solution-oriented themes.

 Come join a deep-dive conversation of CAFO member organizations discussing their work in China and investigating avenues for collaboration.